-Message from Ms Osborn and Mr Moore

-Timeline for Guided Choices

-Year 10 and 11 (Key Stage 4) Curriculum

-Types of Qualification

-Further Advice on Making Your Choices
+Message from Ms Osborn Timeline for Guided Choices Year 10 and 11 (Key Stage 4) Curriculum Types of Qualification Further Advice on Making Your Choices

-Core Subjects English Language and English Literature
+Core Subiects English Language and English Literature Mathematics Triple Science Combined Science Personal Development and Citizenship Studies

-Mathematics

-Combined Science

-Religious Studies or Citizenship Studies

-Art and Design

-Business

-Business (CAMNAT)

-Computer Science

-Construction and the Built Environment (BTEC)

-Construction (BTEC)

-Design and Technology

-Drama

-Engineering (BTEC)

-Food and Nutrition

-French

-Geography

-German

-History

-Information & Communications Technology (CAMNAT)

-Music

-Physical Education

-Textile Design

-Triple Science

-Curriculum Support
+Art and Design Business Business (CAMNAT) Computer Science Construction and the Built Environment (BTEC) Construction (BTEC) Design and Technology Drama Engineering (BTEC) Food and Nutrition French Geography German History Information & Communications Technology (CAMNAT) Music Physical Education Religious Studies Textile Design

+Sixth Form Entry Requirements

-Message from Ms Osborn and Mr Moore
+Message from Ms Osborn

-Over the next few months you will be making some very important choices about the subjects you will study at Key Stage 4 from September 2019.
+Over the next few months you will be making some very important choices about the subjects you will study at Key Stage 4 from September 2020.
 This booklet contains important information to help you in those choices; core subjects are shown first followed by guided choices.
 It is essential that you make the right subject choices as you begin this important stage in your school career.
 This will help you to be successful at Key Stage 4.
 To make the right choices you need to be as informed as possible about what the courses involve and how they are examined.
 You need to read this booklet carefully and speak to as many people as possible, including your subject teachers, parents, form tutor and Mr Pacey in Careers.